ajberkley/canadarasp/README.md

 I think there exists a de-biased surface wind layer for the HRDPS which might be nice, but I haven't looked closely.

-## Fix GDPS libgdal2 issues
+## Fix GDPS libgdal3 issues

-The GDPS grid transformations to WGS84 goes wonky with the newer libgdal and so I am using an old pre-computed transformation for it.
-This is nominally just due to the coordinate ordering that changed between libgdal and libgdal2.
+The GDPS grid transformations to WGS84 goes wonky with the newer libgdal3 and so I am using an old pre-computed transformation for it.
+This is nominally just due to the coordinate ordering that changed between libgdal2 and libgdal3.

 ## Support for GFS and NAM